Septuagint Superiority

 Just a couple of verses after Isaiah 7:14, which many modern translations weaken to say “young woman” instead of “virgin” due to the vagueness of the Masoretic Text (whereas the Septuagint rendering unambiguously means “virgin”), there is another prophetic description of Christ which is weakened in the Masoretic Text.
 The Septuagint faithfully preserves the proclamation of Christ’s perfect innocence.

-For to us a child is born, to us a son is given;
+For a child is born to us, a son is given to us;

-and the government shall be upon his shoulder,
+and the dominion will be upon his shoulder:

-and his name shall be called
+and his name will be called

 Of the increase of his government and of peace there will be no end,

-on the throne of David and over his kingdom,
+upon the throne of David and upon his kingdom,

 The zeal of the LORD of hosts will do this.